layzyidiot/e-sw/arena.md

 </div>

 > [!TIP]
->If you wanna see your triggers and whats behind them, set the material of your cube to Enemy trigger material, just be sure to set the gameobject's layer to `Invisible`
+>If you wanna see your triggers and what's behind them, set the material of your cube to Enemy trigger material, just be sure to set the gameobject's layer to `Invisible`
 >
->Tired of manually assigning each enemy to the next enemy list?
-Try clicking on your current wave and hitting the hamburger button in the inspector window and pressing lock, Now you can select multiple enemys at once and drag them on top of the list (<b>Note: Drag them on the Next Enemies header, not the size one</b>)
+>To quickly add enemies to the Next `Enemies` and `Enemies` tab, click on your current wave and hit the lock button in the inspector window.
+You can now select multiple enemies at once and drag them on top of the list (<b>Note: Drag them on the Next Enemies header, not the size one!</b>)
 >
 >![Drag and Drop](https://coolboi21.github.io/Rude-Docs/Components/assets/ultrakill-event-drag-drop.gif)